Biased Encouragements and Heterogeneous Effects in an Instrumental Variable Study of Emergency General Surgical Outcomes: Introduction

-The instrumental variable (IV) method is one form of natural experiment exploiting haphazard nudges towards treatment exposure.
-An IV is a variable that is associated with the treatment of interest, but affects outcomes only indirectly through its impact on treatment assignment \citep{Angrist:1996}.
-One frequently proposed instrument in comparative effectiveness research is a physicians's preference for a specific course of treatment.
+Instrumental variable (IV) methods are a set of statistical techniques that can facilitate the identification of causal effects in the presence of hidden bias.
+An IV is a variable that is associated with the treatment of interest but affects outcomes only indirectly through its impact on treatment assignment, providing a haphazard nudge towards taking a treatment \citep{Angrist:1996}.
+For a variable to be an instrument, (1) the IV must be associated with the exposure; (2) the IV must be randomly or as-if randomly assigned; and (3) the IV cannot have a direct effect on the outcome \citep{Angrist:1996}.
+Under (1)-(3), an IV provides a consistent estimate of a causal effect even in the presence of unobserved confounding between the exposure and the outcome.
+See \citet{Baiocchi:2014} and \citet{imbens2014instrumental} for reviews.

+One frequently proposed instrument in comparative effectiveness research is a physician's preference for a specific course of treatment.
 Here, it is assumed that for a patient of a given level of disease severity, physicians may differ in their preferred course of treatment for primarily idiosyncratic reasons.
-Thus, when a patient receives care from a physician with a specific set of treatment preferences, it is assumed they are being exposed to an as-if randomized encouragement towards that treatment. \citet{brookhart2006evaluating} first used this type of IV in the context of drug prescriptions.
-See \citet{davies2013cox} for examples and \citet{brookhart2007preference} for an overview.
+When a patient receives care from a physician, it is then assumed they are being exposed to an as-if randomized encouragement towards that physician's preferred treatment. \citet{brookhart2006evaluating} first used this type of IV in the context of drug prescriptions.
+See \citet{brookhart2007preference} for an overview.